How to Deal with Mental Health Issues at University

 Homesickness is something that really only happens when you have been away for a long time and often when it is your first time away from your parents.
 We will have all spent time away for our family at some point in our lives, whether we were sleeping around a friend’s house, or because our parents were staying elsewhere that weekend, it makes no difference, however, the difference between being away from home for roughly fifteen weeks at a time, can be different from spending one night away.

 The best way to combat feeling homesick at university is to keep your family and friends on your social media platforms.
 There are plenty of ways to stay in touch with family and friends.
 Use Skype, WhatsApp, FaceTime and the like and you’ll soon have a great communication web.
-Staying in touch is one of a few ways that you can combat homesickness, you can also go home during the weekends (Assuming you don’t live too far away, perhaps applying to university that is not too far away from home could benefit you, use our UK interactive univerity map, enabling you to search for univerities within a certain distance from a particular location, also by using our student city guides, it will give you a feel and understanding of what they have to offer) and you can also go home during the term holidays, whether you go during the holidays or go home occasionally, you need to make sure that you make the most of it when you’re there.
-If you decide to stay in contact on Skype, make sure that it doesn’t take up valuable revision time.
+Staying in touch is one of a few ways that you can combat homesickness, you can also go home during the weekends, assuming you don’t live too far away, perhaps applying to university that is not too far away from home could benefit you, use our UK interactive univerity map, enabling you to search for universities within a certain distance from a particular location, also by using our student city guides, it will give you a feel and understanding of what they have to offer and you can also go home during the term holidays, whether you go during the holidays or go home occasionally, you need to make sure that you make the most of it when you’re there.

 You need to be dividing your time well and you also need to make sure that you gain some independence being away.
 Being away is also a gift, you can make new friends, you can meet new people and you can also have a good time with new people and enjoy the feeling of doing things for yourself.
 It’s not nearly as bad as you think it is.